jahnsrud/pg5600-pop/README.md

 ## What is Pop?

 A place to discover music.
 The app shows you the top 50 albums of all time.
-You can browse music, along with storing your favorites.
+You can browse music, along with saving your favorites.
 The data is provided by TheAudioDB.
 Suggestions are provided by Tastedive.

 ## Solution